Kevin McCarthy claims Republicans will subpoena Hunter Biden amid impeachment inquiry

 Republicans have tried to connect Hunter Biden’s financial affairs directly to his father but have failed to produce evidence that the commander-in-chief directly participated in his son’s work.

 On Aug.
-27, McCarthy suggested that an impeachment inquiry was becoming more likely, calling it "a natural step forward" but previously avoided committing to an impeachment vote.
+27, McCarthy suggested that an impeachment inquiry was becoming more likely, calling it "a natural step forward" but previously avoided committing to an impeachment vote, the Associated Press noted.

-According to court documents filed on Sept.
-6, federal prosecutors sought a grand jury indictment of Hunter Biden before the end of the month.
+The AP obtained court documents filed on Sept.
+6 that stated federal prosecutors sought a grand jury indictment of Hunter Biden before the end of the month.

 RELATED: Hunter Biden faces new indictment from prosecutors as plea deal unravels